cloudmesh-community/book/chapters/cloud/datacenter.md

 * Recyclers:
   <https://www.datacenterknowledge.com/data-centers-that-recycle-waste-heat>

-What other aspects exist:

-Energy Storage:
+Other aspects may include the storage of energy including:

 * Batteries
-* Store energy in other forms
+* Store energy in other forms such as potential energy.

-## Societal Shift Towards Renewables :o2: {#sec:energy-society}
+## Societal Shift Towards Renewables {#sec:energy-society}

-Document the efforts used in society to work towards renewable energies.
-THis includes government efforts to support renewable in benefit of the society:
+We find a world wide trend in society to shift towards renewables.
+This includes government efforts to support renewable in benefit of the

-* Germany
-* China
-* Island
+society:

+* Germany, China, Island, and many more,

+but it also includes commitments by Corporations such as

-* Corporations: Google, AWS, IBM, ...
+* Google, AWS, IBM, ...

 Also look at the US state of California and others that project renewable energy.

-See also
+Information about this is provided for example in

 * <https://www.irena.org/-/media/Files/IRENA/Agency/Publication/2018/Jan/IRENA_2017_Power_Costs_2018.pdf>

+We predict that any country not being heavily committed in renewable energies will fall behind while missing out on reserach opportunities in renewable energies themselfs.
+Today the cost of renewable energy producing powerplants have so drastically improeved they they are not only producting less green hous gasses but are today ifen cheper to operate and build than combustion based energy producing power plants.

-## Datacenter Risks and Issues :o2:
+## Datacenter Risks and Issues

 Data Centers may be encounter issues such as outages of a variety of reasons.
 In this section you will identify risks and issues that you encounter as part of information you find on the Web or literature.

-You task will be to classify and describe the types of outages you encounter and will back them up with a reference.
+It is important that we recognize that datacenter outages can happen and thus such autages must be build into the operations of the cloud services that are offered to th customers to assure an expetcation level of quality of service.

 Here is an example: